 Before we go any further, there’s some terminology we should clear up.
-Game streaming is used in the gaming world to me two things: streaming games that you play online via your console, PC or mobile device; and live streaming gameplay on platforms, like Twitch and YouTube.
+Game streaming is used in the gaming world to mean two things: streaming games that you play online via your console, PC or mobile device; and live streaming gameplay on platforms, like YouTube and Twitch (more on this later).

 Streaming games and playing them online is also called cloud gaming since you access the game and play it all within the cloud without the need to download anything.